infinitered/ignite/boilerplate/README.md

 Here lives the theme for your application, including spacing, colors, and typography.

 **utils**
 This is a great place to put miscellaneous helpers and utilities.
 Things like date helpers, formatters, etc. are often found here.
-However, it should only be used for things that are truely shared across your application.
+However, it should only be used for things that are truly shared across your application.
 If a helper or utility is only used by a specific component or model, consider co-locating your helper with that component or model.

 **app.tsx** This is the entry point to your app.
 This is where you will find the main App component which renders the rest of the application.